 If your 2 months go by, and you didn't lose that 10 pounds, instead you lost 5, you may feel like a failure.

 Heck no!
 You just learned what doesn't work for YOU.

 Learn, adjust, set a new goal, and move forward.

 Remember, NO ONE IS PERFECT

 We all have bad days.
 We miss a workout, we eat bad food, we get down on ourselves.
 It is normal even for the fittest of people!

 What I see very often is when someone is on a "diet" and they made a commitment to a fitness program, they have one bad day and it spirals out of control.
 They say "well I had a piece of pizza that I shouldn't have had, so I may as well eat the entire thing, and this ice cream, and drink this wine.
 Well I ruined it all I should just quit."
-I will admit I am quoting myself-- there are times I just love me some pizza and ice cream and I turn into a monster!
+I have lived this truth myself!

-If you need help staying on track, there is power in numbers.
+If you need help staying on track, I am here for support.
 Contact me if you need someone to lean on or need help setting your goals!